We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Wisp is a U.S. telehealth company that provides primary care, sexual health services, and prescription refills.
-The company also offers UTI treatments, birth control, and more.
+Wisp is a telehealth company based in the United States and provides primary care, sexual health services, and prescription refills.
+It also offers birth control medications and treatments for urinary tract infections (UTIs).

 This article discusses Wisp in more detail, including its products and services and how it compares with similar companies.